 Telephone: +353 65 708 6141

-Opening times: Opening time is 9am year-round, but the closing time depends on the season.
+Opening times: Open 9am year-round.
 Closing times are as follows: November to February 5pm; March and October 6pm (6.30pm on weekends and bank holidays); April 6.30pm (7pm Weekends & Bank Holidays); May and September 7pm (7.30pm on weekends and bank holidays); June 7.30pm (8pm on weekends and bank holidays); July to August 9pm.